Life begins and ends with breath.

 We cannot control the number of heart beats we are given nor can we predict when our heart will stop.
 But we can learn to control one thing…our breath.

 It takes time to learn how to breath correctly, since we are not actually taught this anywhere.

 Diaphragmatic breathing, or deep breathing, is breathing that is done by contracting the diaphragm, a muscle located horizontally between the thoracic cavity and abdominal cavity.
 Air enters the lungs and the chest rises and the belly expands during this type of breathing.

 “Diaphragmatic breathing can lower blood pressure, reduce heart rate, relax muscles, decrease stress, and increase energy levels.”Rachel Rifkin

 It takes a lot of practice and in the beginning it feels odd.
 I promise that if you keep practicing how to breath deeply, you will get better at it and it becomes more natural.

-Our life begins with breath and we so often do not learn to breath correctly.
-It is vital for us to take time to breath and slow down as part of our self-care.
+Our life begins with breath and we so often do not learn to breathe correctly.
+It is vital for us to take time to breathe and slow down as part of our self-care.

-Learning to breath correctly will help reduce your stress by activating your parasympathetic nervous system.
+Learning to breathe correctly will help reduce your stress by activating your parasympathetic nervous system.
 You will feel calmer, more relaxed and able to respond rather than react to a situation.

 Breathing correctly is a simple activity, yet takes regular practice.